 - (optional) – 1/2 cup Beet Root = anti-inflammatory effect

-- Place all ingredients in Large Mason jar.
+- Place all ingredients in a size Mason jar.
 Fill completely to the top with Braggs Organic Apple Cider Vinegar.

 - Put in the Fridge and shake every time you get in the fridge for 2-4 weeks.

-- Strain the liquid and put into smaller mason jars.
+- Strain the liquid and put it into smaller mason jars.
 Label with date and content

 - Use the chopped ingredients for stir-fries and soups.